mrtazz/unwiredcouch.com/content/reading/draw-people-every-day.md

 ---
-title: Draw People Every Day: Short Lessons in Portrait and Figure Drawing Using Ink and Color
+title: "Draw People Every Day: Short Lessons in Portrait and Figure Drawing Using Ink and Color"
 Author: Kagan McLeod
 date: 2020-09-09
 ---